Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-14.md

 33. Which of the following is an advantage of consolidated billing on AWS?
     - A. Volume pricing qualification
     - B. Shared access permissions
+    [Permissions are managed through IAM]
     - C. Multiple bills per account
+    [Consolidated billing reduces the number of bills]
     - D. Eliminates the need for tagging

     <details markdown=1><summary markdown="span">Answer</summary>